chrivand/talos_blog_to_casebook/README.md

 9. Add an optional description if needed.
 10. Click on **Add New Client**.
 11. The **Client ID** and **Client Secret** are now shown to you.
 Do NOT click on **close** until you have copy-pasted these credentials to the config.json file in the repository.
 12. It is possible to integrate the script with Webex Teams.
 In order to do that, an API Access Token and a Room ID need to be entered in the config.json file.
 Please retrieve your key from: [https://developer.webex.com/docs/api/getting-started]().
 Then create a dedicated Webex Teams space for these notifications and retrieve the Room ID from: [https://developer.webex.com/docs/api/v1/rooms/list-rooms]().
+Please be aware that the personal token from the getting started page only works for 12 hours.
+Please follow these steps: [https://developer.webex.com/docs/integrations]().
+This is roadmapped for v3.0.
 13. Make sure that the config.json file looks like this (with the right keys and IDs filled in between the quotes):

   ```